doncandela/mgah/mgah.md

 ```

 The version of PyTorch installed as above seems capable of working with the least capable GPUs on Unity ([compute capability 5.2](#pick-gpu)) as shown above.
 Earlier, when I installed PyTorch as shown on a Princeton page, that version of PyTorch required a compute capability of 7.5 or above.
 Unity jobs can be restricted to nodes with GPUs meeting such a requirement by supplying the constraint `-C sm_75` to `salloc` or as an `#SBATCH` line.

+If it is desired to use  **PyTorch on Unity in a Jupyter Notebook** launched via Unity OnDemand, then **ipykernel** should be installed in the Conda environment and the `ipykernel install` command should be used to make the environment available in JNs as shown [here](#unity-interactive).

 #### A Conda environment with CuPy<a id="conda-gpu-unity"></a>